Do your eyes water on windy days? Are you always stuffy when it rains? That's no surprise. Weather is a common allergy trigger.

-Dry, windy days.
-Wind blows pollen into the air, increasing hay fever symptoms.
+- Dry, windy days.
+Wind blows pollen into the air, causing hay fever.
 If you have pollen allergies, shut the windows and stay indoors on windy days.

-Rainy or humid days.
-Moisture makes mold grow, both inside and out.
+- Rainy or humid days.
+Moisture makes mold grow, both indoors and out.
 Dust mites also thrive in humid air.
-However, if you're allergic to pollen, humid or damp days are good.
+But if you're allergic to pollen, humid or damp days are good.
 The moisture weighs down the pollen, keeping it on the ground.

-Cold air.
-Many people with allergic asthma find cold air a trigger -- especially when exercising outside.
-It shocks the airways, causing a coughing fit.
+- Cold air.
+Many people with allergic asthma find that cold air is a problem, especially when they exercise outside.
+It can trigger a coughing fit.

-Heat.
+- Heat.
 Air pollution is worst on hot summer days.
-Ozone and smog in the air can be a serious trigger for people with allergic asthma.
+Ozone and smog can be a serious trigger for people with allergic asthma.

 The change of seasons also has a big effect on allergies.

-Spring.
+- Spring.
 In cooler states, plants start to release pollens in February or March.
-Tree pollens are a common spring trigger for people with allergies.
+Tree pollens are also a common spring allergy cause.

-Summer.
-Early in summer, grass pollen can trigger symptoms.
+- Summer.
+Early in summer, grass pollen can trigger reactions.
 Later in the summer, ragweed and other weeds can become a problem.
 Mold can hit its peak in July in the warmer states.

-Fall.
+- Fall.
 Ragweed season usually ends with the first frost in October.
-In colder states, mold tends to be worst in October.
+In colder states, mold tends to be worst in the fall.

-Winter.
-Indoor allergens -- like pet dander and dust mites -- can become more a problem in winter.
+- Winter.
+Indoor allergens -- like pet dander and dust mites -- can become more of a problem in winter.
 Why?
 When it's cold out, you spend more time indoors.

-Pay attention to weather.
-If you notice that certain conditions trigger symptoms, watch out for them.
+- Pay attention to the weather.
 Check local pollen and mold counts.
 Watch for Ozone Action Days.
-Reduce time outside when you're likely to have problems.
+Spend less time outside when you're likely to have problems.

-Prepare for allergies.
-If you have a predictable allergy at a certain time of year -- ragweed in the fall, or tree pollen in the spring -- get ahead of it.
-Ask your doctor if you can start taking allergy drugs about two weeks before you usually start having symptoms.
-That way, you can keep the symptoms from starting.
-It’s better than waiting until they start.
+- Prepare for allergies.
+If you have the same allergy at the same time every year -- ragweed in the fall or tree pollen in the spring -- get ahead of it.
+Ask your doctor if you can start taking allergy drugs about 2 weeks before you usually start sneezing, coughing, or itching.
+That way, you can stop them before they start.

-Control your environment.
+- Control your environment.
 You can't change what's happening outside, but you do have some control over conditions in your house.
-Use air-conditioning to filter out mold and pollen.
-Use a dehumidifier to discourage mold growth and dust mites.
+Use air conditioning to filter out mold and pollen.
+Use a dehumidifier to ward off mold growth and dust mites.